New reduction rules for the tree bisection and reconnection distance

 However, the fact that $C$ is pendant in $T'$ means that $B \cap C$ must be pendant in $T'|B$.
-Taken together we would have $T|B \neq T'|B$, contradicting the assumption that $B$ is a component of an agreement forest of $T$ and $T'$.)} We replace $B$ with $B \setminus C$, delete all components $B_i \subseteq C$ (there must be at least one such component), and introduce $C$ as a component.
-Thus, the overall size of the agreement forest does not increase.
-This cannot split any previously preserved eligible chain $D$, because (by the usual argument) any such chain $D$ would have taxa in both $C$ and $B\setminus C$, and this contradicts Observation \ref{obs:disjoint}.
-So assume that $|B \cap C| = 1$.
-If $|C| \geq 3$, Case 1.2.2 goes through unchanged.
-If $|C|=2$ then Case 1.2.2 mostly still holds, except for one situation: when $B_1$ straddles $C$ in (say) $T$.
-The problem here is that $C \setminus \{x\}$ (where $x$ is as defined as in that case) contains only 1 taxon, so we introduce more components than we delete.
-However, we can modify the argument as follows.
-Let $y$ be the unique taxon in $C$ that is not equal to $x$.
-We delete \fuchsia{$B$ and} $\{y\}$, and introduce components $L_T(C) \cup \{x,y\}, R_T(C)$.
-Hence, the agreement forest does not increase in size.
-A previously preserved eligible chain $D$ cannot be split by this modification, since it would imply that $D$ contains taxa from both $L_T(C)$ and $R_T(C)$, yielding the usual contradiction to Observation \ref{obs:disjoint}. \end{enumerate}
+Taken together we would have $T|B \neq T'|B$, contradicting the assumption that $B$ is a component of an agreement forest of $T$ and $T'$.)}